flyingfishflash/ledger/documentation/design/design.md

 - The sum of the amounts of all splits associated with a transaction should be zero

 Institutions
-- Accounts may, but are not required, to be associated with an institution
+- Institutions may be associated with one or more Accounts